-The sentences (1) to (4) can be generated from templates, since the MMT system gives access to the necessary information: source and target theory as well as the assignment ψ' for (2), the fact that the path from SemiGrp to CGroup2 only consists of inclusion that triggers the template for (3) and the original formulation of the axiom assoc.
+The sentences (1) to (4) can be generated from templates, since the MMT system gives access to the necessary information: source and target theory as well as the assignment $\psi'$ for (2), the fact that the path from SemiGrp to CGroup only consists of inclusion that triggers the template for (3) and the original formulation of the axiom assoc.

-The resulting search interface is shown in Figure 10 and is available at [FS].
+The resulting search interface is shown in Figure 9.
 Note that we make use of another peculiarity of the MMT system in this explanation: all constants in the theory graph carry notation declarations [KMR08], which can be used to generate human-readable presentations of arbitrary formal objects in the graph.